Hycroft Mining Holding Corporation

 Investment Risk Disclosure

-Volatility Risk: HYMC exhibits extremely high volatility risk, with a beta of 2.642 indicating it is approximately 2.6 times more volatile than the broader market.
-This heightened sensitivity is further evidenced by a significant one-year maximum drawdown of -39.65%, highlighting the potential for substantial capital depreciation during market downturns.
-Investors should be prepared for considerable price swings.
+Volatility Risk: HYMC exhibits exceptionally high volatility risk, with a Beta of 2.642 indicating the stock is more than 2.6 times as volatile as the broader market.
+This elevated sensitivity is compounded by a significant one-year maximum drawdown of -39.65%, underscoring the potential for substantial capital loss during market downturns.
+Investors should be prepared for considerable price swings and downside exposure.

 FAQs